 As Desiree Lanz, a Los Angeles-based intuitive reader, channeler, and medium, previously told Well+Good, the best oracle card deck for you is whichever one holds your attention and draws you to it.
 Whether you're shopping in person at a metaphysical shop or browsing online, pay attention to decks with themes and images that resonate with you.
 Remember, you also can acquire and use as many decks as you want; just be sure you have some connection to all of them for the most accurate readings.

-In other words, think of oracle cards as your always-available mystical council that can answer whatever question you have.
+In other words, think of oracle cards as your always-available spiritual advisor.
 Ready to give oracle cards a try?
 Keep reading for tips and a step-by-step guide on how to use oracle cards to tap into your intuition.

-1. Store your cards in a sacred place
+1. Store your oracle cards in a respected place

-Oracle cards are sacred intuitive tools, so Pichinson advises you treat them as such and keep them on an altar or designated shelf in your home, alongside your other spiritual toolkit replete with crystals and white sage.
+Oracle cards are sacred intuitive tools, so Pichinson advises you treat them as such and keep them on an altar or designated shelf in your home, alongside any other spiritual tools you have.